Is my roof suitable for solar?

 Is the electric grid infrastructure in my neighborhood able to support distributed energy generation (rooftop solar)?

 Look up your address on PECO’s map for interconnection viability.
 If it shows a green dot, you’ll likely not have any issues obtaining an interconnection approval from PECO.
+If it shows a yellow triangle PECO will want to check the data for your meter to make sure it is safe.
+They may have some conditions that impact your installation.

 What are SRECs and how much will I save if I register and sell mine?